 TCR Mode to the Rescue

-For trustworthy TCR values, visit the site steam-engine.org
+For trustworthy TCR values, visit the site steam-engine.org.

-Difference between TC and TCR Mode
+Difference between TCR and TC Mode

 After absorbing all the information I have laid out, I have a gut feeling that you are confused about the difference between TC (temperature control) and TCR (temperature coefficient of resistance) mode.
 It’s easy to get confused since both modes function similarly, processing numbers and ultimately limiting the temperature on a vape device for safety purposes.

 Meanwhile, with the TCR mode, you need to input the values yourself.
-This paves the way for greater temperature accuracy, allowing the device to limit the temperature even more efficiently.
+These temperature readings pave the way for greater accuracy, allowing the device to limit the temperature even more efficiently.